-The Swedish Death Index is a searchable database that is output on DVD and USB memory.
-Often you can find a relative just by knowing their name and mabye the year of birth or the parish and therefore the database is the natural first step to find new relatives for many swedish genealogists
+The Swedish Death Index is a searchable database that is available on USB.
+Often you can find a relative just by knowing their name and maybe the year of birth or the parish and therefore the database is the natural first step to find new relatives for many Swedish genealogists

-A total of six different CDs containing all persons who were registered in Sweden in the end of 1880 (4,6 million people), 1890 (4,8 million people), 1910, (5,6 million people) 1970 (8 million people), 1980 (8,3 million people) and 1990 (8,6 million people).
+A total of seven different databases containing all persons who were registered in Sweden in the end of 1880 (4,6 million people), 1890 (4,8 million people), 1910, (5,6 million people) 1970 (8 million people), 1980 (8,3 million people), 1990 (8,6 million people) and 2000 (8,9 million people).
 The full details are name, residential address, date of birth and birth parish (both including county).
 The databases contain computerized transcripts of household examination rolls, prepared by the parish vicar or clerk and sent to the government agency SCB (Statistics Sweden).

-For other useful CD/DVDs, visit The Federation of Swedish Genealogical Societies online Bookshop
+For other useful databases, visit The Federation of Swedish Genealogical Societies online Bookshop